maximilianmbeck/staz/README.md

 With this analysis we want to demonstrate, that this is not only the case for this single experiment, but a general trend of our method.
 Therefore, we expect a clear tendency to a positive correlation between the aggregation weights and target performance.
 Code and results of this study can be found in the [this notebook](./correlation_analysis/corr_analysis_da_aggregation.ipynb).

+In [this notebook](./correlation_analysis/count_analysis_da_aggregation.ipynb) you can find an analysis counting how many models achieve or do not achieve a specific accuracy threshold.

 ### Correlation analysis results
 Here are the correlation results for IWA (our method) (Table shows mean values over all datasets, interpret with care):